Henry Wisner: During the American Revolution

 When New York created a revolutionary government in 1775, Wisner was sent to the New York Provincial Congress.
 That body, in turn, named him as a delegate to both the First and Second Continental Congresses, where he served through 1776.
-Wisner was present on July 4, 1776, and voted for Independence as noted in multiple written accounts, the closest in being a reprint on July 2, 1800, in the Lancaster Intelligencer.
+Wisner was a signatory to the Olive Branch Petition, which was adopted by Congress on July 5, 1775, as a last-ditch effort to avert war with Great Britain and reconcile the colonies with the mother country.
+Wisner was later present on July 4, 1776, and voted for Independence as noted in multiple written accounts, the closest in being a reprint on July 2, 1800, in the Lancaster Intelligencer.
 Additionally, in an obituary notice of Thomas McKean of Delaware in the Boston Centinal in 1817, it was noted that McKean was present on July 4, 1776, and voted for Independence, as did Wisner.
 After the New York delegation was finally authorized to support the Declaration, a signing ceremony took place in August 1776, but Wisner was not present in Congress to sign.

 While in Congress, Wisner learned that one of the Continental Army's difficulties was obtaining powder and shot.
 When he returned home he built three gunpowder mills in Orange and Ulster Counties.
 At their height he was shipping 1,000 pounds of gunpowder each week to George Washington's army.
 He later financed the erection of cannon and defensive works overlooking the Hudson River, that blocked the British ability to use the river in the Highlands Region.